We Survive Together

 What is disaster ableism?

 The term describes how disasters are turned into opportunities to further oppress disabled and other marginalized communities, while privileged people gather more power and wealth.
-It also refers to the idea that people believe they are superior to nature and can destroy it for their economic gain.

 • Devalues disabled and other marginalized people’s lives as disposable and burdensome;